HeleneHjort/Socialdata/Analysis.md

     />
     <figcaption>Fig 1: </figcaption>
 </figure>
 Did you know that statistics show 3 million new jobs were created in the United States through less than one year old businesses from March 1994 to March 2021?
-This means that during the Internet-driven boom from 1990 to 2000, startup firms accounted for about 70% of all new jobs in the US economy.
+This means that during the Internet-driven boom from 1990 to 2000, startup firms accounted for about 70% of all new jobs in the US economy [3](https://www.statista.com/statistics/235515/jobs-created-by-start-ups-in-the-us/#statisticContainer){:target="_blank"}{:rel="noopener noreferrer"}.
 The data for this article also shows a growing trend of startups in the US over the years.
 <figure>
     <embed
        type="text/html"